 B. The ordering

 1. The folks who take care of the needs of the body.
 Artisans, farmers etc. correspond to appetite

 ---A crucial and perennial question: What justifies the authority of the state?
 Your answer to this question should inform your views on what the scope of the government ought to be.
-Plato: The authority of the government is justified when they are the folks who really know how things ought to be.---
+Plato: The authority of the government is justified when the folks who really know how things ought to be are in charge.---

 4. Best of the rulers will the one who most clearly understands the form of the Good and he will be our Philosopher-King!